-If the lamp is on and there are no associated messages, it means that the parking brake is applied.
+If the indicator is illuminated and there are no associated messages, it means that the parking brake is applied.

-If the indicator lamp flashes, there is a fault with the parking brake system and the parking brake cannot be applied.
+If the indicator flashes, there is a fault with the parking brake system and the parking brake cannot be applied.

-If the indicator lamp is on and the message PARK BRAKE ON is displayed, it means that the parking brake is applied but the vehicle is moving.
+If the indicator is illuminated and the message PARK BRAKE ON is displayed, it means that the parking brake is applied but the vehicle is moving.
 Release the parking brake or stop the vehicle when it is safe to do so.

-If the indicator lamp is on and the message LOW BRAKE FLUID with a red priority lamp is displayed on the message centre, low brake fluid is indicated.
+If the indicator is illuminated and the message LOW BRAKE FLUID with a red priority lamp is displayed on the message centre, low brake fluid is indicated.
 In this case, loss of braking in one or both brake circuits may be imminent.
-Stop the vehicle gently and seek qualified assistance.
+Stop the vehicle gently and check and top-up the brake fluid reservoir, using the recommended fluid.
+If the warning message remains, do not drive the vehicle until the brake fault is rectified.
+Seek qualified assistance before continuing.
+See BRAKE FLUID CHECK (page 187).